Wednesdays at 7:00 p.m. ET – next 12-week private writing group starts Summer 2022.

 But you don’t have to go it alone all the time!

 It doesn’t always have to be serious, isolating, lonely or hard!
-That’s why our weekly writing salons exist.
+That’s why our private writing groups exist.
 To give you a space where you can explore, evolve and enjoy writing once more!

 Here’s why we meet: